albertogcmr/prework-datamad-no-solutions/README.md

 # Projects for prework IH Data Analytics

-Within this project there are several folders that have problems to solve in Python that will help you to familiarize yourself with the language and its most common functions.
-Each folder contains a text file that describes the problem and another file to open with jupyter notebook that will guide you step by step so that you reach the solution.
+Within this project there are several folders that have coding problems to solve in Python that will help you to familiarize yourself with the language and its most common functions.
+Each folder contains a file to open with **jupyter notebook** that will guide you step by step so that you reach the solution.

 ## Suggested order according to the difficulty